kevinch/emtalks/pages/posts/moving-back-to-ic.md

 ## So what is your new title and did you get a similar salary?

-I recently got my copy of the "Software Engineer's Guidebook" by Gergely Orosz and it was great to read about the "switching jobs" chapter before actually making the move myself.
+I recently got my copy of the [Software Engineer's Guidebook](https://www.engguidebook.com/) by Gergely Orosz and it was great to read about the "switching jobs" chapter before actually making the move myself.
 Gergely tells about _downlevelling_ and in my case this is what happened.
 I went from four years as an engineer manager to a senior software engineer.
 Nothing super frustrating but when thinking of a typical career growth it might feel like downlevelling indeed.
 Truth is, I am not really concerned about this and think that my years as EM will pay off in the middle to long term.

 I won't bring any number here aside from one: 20%.
 I accepted a 20% drop in salary between those two positions.
 At first, it seemed like a bummer but after four weeks in the position, I'm sure I made the right move and I'm no longer bothered by it.